OpenHFT/Chronicle-Map/README.md

 Object graphs can also be included as long as the outer object supports Serializable, Externalizable or BytesMarshallable.

-#### Java Class Construction
+#### ChronicleMap Construction

-Creating an instance of Chronicle Map is a little more complex than just calling a constructor.
+Creating an instance of ChronicleMap is a little more complex than just calling a constructor.
 To create an instance you have to use the ChronicleMapBuilder.

 ``` java